ebzzry/ebzzry.github.io/en/src/script-lisp.md

 via [PayPal](https://paypal.me/fahree) or [Bitcoin](bitcoin:1fareF6wCNYYiLPGmyQjrd3AQdHBb1CJ6).
 The
 source code for this article can be found [here](https://github.com/ebzzry/my-scripts), while the scripts that I use for personal use can be found [here](https://github.com/ebzzry/scripts).

+The banner image used at the top is from [common-lisp.net](https://common-lisp.net/).